 We are also dealing with non-contentious judiciary requests, that are then said "gracious requests" (in adoption cases for instance).

-In addition, our Practice covers the follow up of enforcement proceedings (ie suits filed with the "Enforcement Judge" - Juge de l'Exécution), and provisional measures or security devices, such as bank accounts seizures or provisional mortage registrations.
+In addition, our Practice may cover the supervision of enforcement proceedings, and the implementation of provisional measures or security devices, such as bank accounts seizures.

-More generally, in all judiciary disputes, Mrs Proton's training as a Mediator with AIX-MEDIATION Association (in 2007) allow her to help the parties, if they wish so, to amicably settle their dispute.
+Simultaneously, Mrs Proton's training in Mediation allows her to help parties, if they wish so, to amicably settle their dispute.